pyth-network/pyth-gitbook/consumers/on-demand.md

   These fees will compensate data providers for their effort and motivates them to contribute additional data.
   Oracles without such a mechanism are inherently unsustainable and likely to fail if the operating organization runs out of money.

-These are substantial advantages that allow Pyth Network feeds to operate faster and more scalably than other oracles'.
-However, there are also some disadvantages of the on-demand model:
+## Integration

-- **More complex integration** -- Developers need to submit price updates as part of their application, which typically requires integrating with both the frontend and contract.
+Developers need to build their application to submit price updates on behalf of their users, which typically requires integrating with both the frontend and contract.
 The [Pyth Network SDKs](consume-data.md) cover both parts of this integration and are designed to simplify this process.

+## Fees

+The Pyth Network protocol has been designed to allow for the optional enablement of data fees in order to update the state of an on-chain price feeds.
+The ongoing existence of and size of the fee will be determined by governance on a per-blockchain basis; until governance is live, the fee will be 1 of the smallest denomination of the blockchain's native token (e.g., 1 wei on Ethereum).
+The fees collected by the protocol will go toward compensating data providers and possibly other uses as determined by governance.

+Note that protocols integrating with Pyth Network can pass these fees along to their users.
+Whenever a user submits a transaction that requires a price update, that transaction can also include payment of the necessary fee.
+This approach charges end users in proportion to their usage of Pyth Network data.
+The Pyth Network SDKs use this approach by default and include all of the necessary logic for computing and sending the fee along with every transaction.

+In addition to update fees, end users ultimately bear the gas cost of updating the Pyth Network price feeds, which means that their transactions cost a little more than they would in the push model.
+However, the cost of a single price update is minimal; it is only expensive when added up across time and feeds.
+The gas and update fee should be only a small portion of the overall transaction cost for the end user.

-- **Adversarial selection** -- Users of Pyth Network have some ability to select which price to use in a transaction.
+## Adversarial selection** -- Users of Pyth Network have some ability to select which price to use in a transaction.
   This ability is highly circumscribed by various constraints: prices must move forward in time, and cannot be from too far in the past.
   However, users can still chose any price update that satisfies these constraints.
   This ability is functionally equivalent to additional latency on the oracle price; highly latency-sensitive protocols should take additional measures to ensure that they are not using stale prices.
   One possible measure is to operate an off-chain service that pushes price updates when the price moves substantially.
-- **End users transaction cost** -- End users ultimately bear the cost of updating the Pyth Network price feeds, which means that their transactions cost a little more than they would in the push model.
-  However, the cost of a single price update is minimal; it is only expensive when added up across time and feeds.
-  The gas and update fee should be only a small portion of the overall transaction cost for the end user.
+- **End user transaction cost** --